Unwoundd/HardcoreDifficulty-RDR2/README.md

 ### You can hit F2 to toggle the mod on and off.

-**In order for the hook to work, make sure you have overlays such as FRAPS and Rivatuner disabled.**
+**In order for the hook to work, make sure you have overlays such as FRAPS and RivaTuner disabled.**

 To update, replace the DLL in C#Plugins.